 Our stories may be republished online or in print under Creative Commons license CC BY-NC-ND 4.0.
 We ask that you edit only for style or to shorten, provide proper attribution and link to our web site.

-Noel Lyn Smith, Diné, works in the ICT bureau in Phoenix and a graduate student at Arizona State University’s Walter Cronkite School of Journalism and Mass Communication.
-She has reported about the Navajo Nation for the Farmington Daily Times and the Navajo Times.
+She has previously reported about the Navajo Nation for the Farmington Daily Times and the Navajo Times.